Food and drink industry makes progress on development: Oxfam

 Oxfam launched its “Behind the Brands” campaign a year ago to try to assess the real impact of food and drink companies on the countries where they source raw materials, especially given a proliferation of public commitments to sustainability.

-Oxfam said the companies it ranked as most responsible - Nestle, Unilever and Coca-Cola - had extended their lead over the others, while General Mills had replaced Associated British Foods in last place.
+Oxfam said the companies it ranked as most responsible - Nestle NESN.VX, Unilever (ULVR.L) and Coca-Cola (KO.N) - had extended their lead over the others, while General Mills (GIS.N) had replaced Associated British Foods (ABF.L) in last place.

 Big food and beverage companies have come under increasing scrutiny in recent years over their sourcing of raw materials, courting criticism on issues ranging from child labor on cocoa farms to the impact of palm oil plantations on rain forests.